samuel-lucas6/Kryptor/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Error log**
+Please upload your error log file to the GitHub issue so I can understand what is causing the problem.

+Installed: %APPDATA%\Kryptor\error log.txt
+Portable: Kryptor/error log.txt

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
  - Version [e.g. 1.0.0]